Love in the Time of COVID: 3 Guidelines to Strengthen Your Partnership

 Struggle now, strength later.

+Good news: all of this hard relational work is not for nothing.
 Going through something as difficult as a pandemic adds resiliency to your relationship.
 Like building muscle through weight lifting, resiliency is a quality that will continue to reap a harvest of strength over the course of your relationship.

 Resiliency in a relationship is a required skill.
 It requires going through the tough moments in order to know how to survive the struggle with your partnership intact.
 COVID-19 may not be around forever, but struggles in one form or another certainly will.
+Set time aside regularly to focus on the wins that are happening right now in your relationship.

 What have you learned about each other during this time?
 How have your needs changed as your way of life has shifted?
 Reflecting together on the impact of the pandemic can actually help to build your trust in the enduring strength of your relationship.